Hiroshima & Nagasaki Commemoration Events

 Dates of the Hiroshima and Nagasaki Commemorations

-Monday, August 5 at 6:30 pm at the Lyndale Park Peace Garden, Minneapolis
+Tuesday, August 5 at 6:30 pm at the Lyndale Park Peace Garden, Minneapolis

 Commemorative Tea Ceremony on the lawn

-Tuesday, August 6 at 7:30 am at the Lyndale Park Peace Garden
+Wednesday, August 6 at 7:30 am at the Lyndale Park Peace Garden

 "Sadako and the 1000 Cranes" told by Nicholas Pawlowski

-Distribution of cranes made by Lilah Crawford and friends
+Cranes made by Lilah Crawford and friends

-Thursday, August 8 at 7 pm at the Global Harmony Labyrinth, Como Park, St. Paul
+Friday, August 8 at 7 pm at the Global Harmony Labyrinth, Como Park, St. Paul

 Guests from Nagasaki